Level 2 Certificate in Awareness of Mental Health Problems (TQUK)

 Entry Requirements

-This qualification is aimed at anyone who wishes to develop an in-depth knowledge of a range of mental health conditions, particularly in order to progress into related employment in health and social care settings.
+This qualification is aimed at anyone who wishes to develop an in-depth knowledge of a range of mental health conditions, particularly to progress into related employment in health and social care settings.
 Anyone who currently works in the health and social care sector would also benefit from the course, as well as those who would like to raise their awareness of mental health for personal reasons.
 This qualification is suitable for learners aged 19 or above.

 You can only study one course at a time.